 Reinforced Door Frame and Hinges

 Your safe room should use more than a doorknob lock.
-Equip your safe room with a heavy-duty reinforced deadbolt you can lock from the inside.
+Equip your room with a heavy-duty reinforced deadbolt you can lock from the inside.
 Make sure the deadbolt goes at least one-inch into the door frame.
 The lock should not include a keyed chamber on the exterior side, as that could potentially allow an intruder to pick the lock to gain entry.

 Phone Access and Security Cameras

 If an intruder enters your home, you need a way to contact the authorities for help.
-Keep a cell phone and charger in the safe room at all times.
+Keep a cell phone and charger in the room at all times.
 Don’t assume you will have your cell phone on your person in the instant you have to make a dash for your safe room.
-Adding security cameras outside your safe room and a monitor inside gives you a view of what is happening so you can relay details to the police and know when help arrives.
+Adding security cameras outside your room and a monitor inside gives you a view of what is happening so you can relay details to the police and know when help arrives.